-At the event, Mr. Liviu Matei CEU Provost and Pro-Rector and Mr. Zeljko Jovanovic Chairman of the ERIAC Board delivered opening remarks.
+At the event, Mr. Liviu Matei, the CEU Provost and Pro-Rector, and Mr. Zeljko Jovanovic, the Chairman of the ERIAC Board, delivered opening remarks.
 As the host of the event at CEU, Mr. Matei said, “CEU has been a leader in Europe in establishing advanced educational and professional opportunities for Roma students and in creating space for Roma and non-Roma scholars to pursue research with social and policy impact, relevant for Roma communities and their relationship with the broader society.
 Working with ERIAC & REACH will allow us to combine our strengths – with a particular focus, in this case – on the study and promotion of Roma culture.
 The opening event will allow the Budapest general public the opportunity to learn about the major progress made in advancing education for Roma students and in truly preserving the rich cultural of the millions-strong Roma people in Europe.”

-Invitees included Roma artists and scientists, Roma and non-Roma civil society organizations, international organizations, Embassies present in Hungary, the Hungarian Government, and ERIAC’s founding organizations with special attendance of Mr. Rolf Moormann, Deputy Head of Political Section and Head of Protocol of the Embassy of the Federal Republic of Germany.
+Invitees included Roma artists and scientists, Roma and non-Roma civil society organizations, international organizations, embassies present in Hungary, the Hungarian Government, and ERIAC’s founding organizations, with special attendance by Mr. Rolf Moormann, the Deputy Head of Political Section and Head of Protocol of the Embassy of the Federal Republic of Germany.

 CEU RSP builds on CEU’s longstanding commitment to enhancing higher education, research, and professional opportunities for Roma.
 The academic unit encompasses the CEU Roma Graduate Preparation Program (RGPP) and the Roma in European Societies (RES) initiative, launched in 2016 as a European hub for excellence in teaching and research, leadership development, and community outreach as well as teaching and scholarship on Roma.